crux82/ganbert-pytorch/README.md

 }
 ```

-## Thanks
+## Acknowledgments

+We would like to thank Osman Mutlu and Ali Hürriyetoğlu for their implementation of GAN-BERT in Pytorch that inspired our porting.
+You can find their initial repository at this [link](https://github.com/OsmanMutlu/Pytorch-GANBERT).
-We would like to thank ...
+We would like to thank Claudia Breazzano from the University of Rome, Tor Vergata, that supported this work.